 If you don’t use them, you lose them!
 By sitting all day, you’re not depending on your powerful lower body muscles to hold you up.
 This leads to muscle atrophy, which is the weakening of these muscles.
 Without strong leg and glute muscles to stabilize you, your body is at risk of injury.

 Moving causes your muscles to release molecules like lipoprotein lipase, which helps process the fats and sugars you eat.
 When you spend most of your day sitting, the release of these molecules is lessened and your rear end is at greater risk of widening, according to research.
 You’re also at greater risk for metabolic syndrome, even if you exercise.
-One study found, unsurprisingly, that men who spent more time sitting than usual, gained more weight around the middle, which is the most dangerous place to store fat.
+One

 As with your leg and glute muscles, your hips and back will suffer from sitting.
 Sitting causes your hip flexors to shorten, and your seated position can also hurt your back, particularly if you have bad posture or don’t use an ergonomic chair.
 Also, poor posture while sitting can cause compression on the discs in your spine and can lead to premature degeneration, which results in chronic pain.

 Lesser understood than some of the physical effects of sitting, are the mental effects.
 But the risk of both depression and anxiety are higher in people who sit the most.
 This could be because the mental health benefits of fitness are lacking when one spends their days sitting down rather than moving.
 If so, these risks could be mitigated with regular exercise.